Madame-Aehm/CAB-Project-4-Spikes/spike2/notes.md

 If you've forgotten the password, you can reset it in **Database Access** under **Security**.
 If you reset it, be aware it might take a few minutes before it updates and access is given.
 We also need to add our database to the options, copy the database name and paste it after the '.net/', but before '?retry'.

-We're going to be connecting to MongoDB _through_ an **Object Data Modeling (ODM)** library called [**Mongoose**](https://mongoosejs.com/docs/index.html).
+We're going to be connecting to MongoDB _through_ an **Object Data Modelling (ODM)** library called [**Mongoose**](https://mongoosejs.com/docs/index.html).
 You'll have to install the mongoose npm package, then we'll set it up in our index using the credentials saved in our `.env` file.
 We only want our app to start listening when a connection to MongoDB has been established.
 Since it's an asynchronous process, we'll move **app.listen()** down into the **.then()** block of the mongoose connection.

 ```js
 mongoose